ikraamg/Bootstrap-NewsWeek-Replica/README.md

 # Bootstrap-NewsWeek-Repilca

-> Building a "from-scratch" replica of the news site, newsweek.com, using the Bootstrap framework.
+> Building a "from-scratch" responsive replica of the news site, newsweek.com, using the Bootstrap framework.

 ![screenshot](ss.png)

-This project was built with the intention of gaining confidence in using bootstrap, therefore the original website was only used for the images and content
+This project was built with the intention of gaining confidence in using bootstrap, therefore the original website was only used for the images and content.
+Layout and responsive functionality was built from scratch.

 ## Built With